Chart Color Schemes

 Charnwood has shown very soft population growth performance across periods assessed by AreaSearch

-The estimated population of the suburb of Charnwood was around 3,025 as of February 2026, based on AreaSearch's analysis of ABS population updates and new addresses validated by them.
-This figure reflects a decrease from the 2021 Census count of 3,055 people, indicating a drop of 30 individuals (a 1.0% reduction).
-The current resident population estimate is attributed to AreaSearch following their examination of the latest ERP data release by the ABS in June 2024 and an additional two validated new addresses since the Census date.
-This results in a density ratio of 1,626 persons per square kilometer for Charnwood, which exceeds the average seen across national locations assessed by AreaSearch.
-Natural growth contributed approximately 64.0% of overall population gains during recent periods in this suburb.
+As of May 2026, the estimated population of the suburb of Charnwood is around 3,078, reflecting an increase of 23 people since the 2021 Census.
+This increase represents a growth rate of approximately 0.8%.
+The latest estimate is based on AreaSearch's validation of new addresses following the examination of the ABS's ERP data release from June 2025.
+This results in a population density ratio of 1,654 persons per square kilometer, which exceeds the average seen across national locations assessed by AreaSearch.
+Natural growth contributed approximately 64.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population